 I have been a bonsai artist in training for over twenty-five years.
-Recently I had the opportunity to work on the Bonsai Collection North under the direction and instruction of Kathy Shaner.
-I have attended countless workshops all over the country learning hands on with many notables such as Roy Nagatoshi, Colin Lewis, Mas Isumi, Ernie Kuo and Ted Matson.
+Recently I had the honor of having one of my personal trees selected and displayed at the 5th National Bonsai Exhibit.
+I had the opportunity to work on the Bonsai Collection North under the direction and instruction of Kathy Shaner.
+I have also attended countless workshops all over the country learning hands on with many notables such as Roy Nagatoshi, Colin Lewis, Mas Isumi, Ernie Kuo and Ted Matson.

 I have served as president of Milwaukee Bonsai Society twice.
-I also served as a director and Secretary of the American Bonsai Society.
+I also served as a director and Secretary of the American Bonsai Society as well as the ABS Webmaster.
 I have been instrumental in putting Milwaukee in the heart of the bonsai world.
 I proposed and chaired the first convention (1995) as well as co-chaired the second (2002), and was registrar of the third convention (2006) in Milwaukee.

 With over 60 trees in my collection in varying stages of development, I strive to make each tree a little better.
 I take this same approach with our club.
 Let’s make each event, each exhibit, each workshop or class participant’s experience and each other a little better.

 I also share the vision of some of our other members for showcasing our talented members with a formation of a permanent collection in the greater Milwaukee area.
 Having worked on the Bonsai Collection North with Kathy Shaner, I understand what a great educational opportunity the club could provide.